Consensys/doc.goquorum/docs/HowTo/Use/JSON-RPC-API-Security.md

 ### `curl`

-Obtain the pre-authenticated bearer token by authenticating with the authorization server:
+Get the pre-authenticated bearer token by authenticating with the authorization server:

 ```bash
 export TOKEN="Bearer ..."